ItaloPussi/simpleProjectsJS/listsEverywhere/readme.md

 <br />

 <p> To test the application just access the link: <a href="https://italopussi-listseverywhere.netlify.app/">https://italopussi-listseverywhere.netlify.app/</a></p>

+<p>If you want to connect it to firebase and have access to your lists from anywhere, edit the file firebase.js and enter the configuration variables.
+Don't forget to enable the project's storage.</p>

 <h2 id="technologys">Tecnologys</h2>

 <ul>
   <li>CSS Overflow</li>
   <li>Modal</li>
   <li>Local Storage</li>
+  <li>Firebase</li>
 </ul>

 <h2 id="contributing">Contributing</h2>